GOTHAM STUDIOS COLLECTIVE

 The Gotham Studios Melbourne Artists Collective is excited to join the Affordable Art Fair in Melbourne, where it will present highly creative and multi-awarded artists ready to showcase their photographic art that will surely fit any space.

-Why Gotham Studios Collective Is One to Watch at This Year’s Affordable Art Fair in Melbourne
+Why Gotham Studios Collective Is One to Watch at This Year’s Affordable Art Fair

 We’ve met a lot of first-time collectors at art fairs.
 People who didn’t come to buy anything until something stopped them in their tracks.
 Maybe it was a photo that made them pause.
 A painting that brought back a memory.
 A sculpture that made them feel something they couldn’t explain.
 That’s the thing about art: when it’s right, it knows before you do.

-This year, Gotham Studios Collective returns to the Affordable Art Fair Melbourne for its fourth consecutive year, with its largest and most diverse showing yet.
+This year, Gotham Studios Collective returns to the Affordable Art Fair for its fifth consecutive year, with its largest and most diverse showing yet.
 Led by multi-award-winning photographer Lisa Saad, the collective has grown to feature seven incredible artists, each bringing a unique voice, story, and visual language to the fair.
 It’s our biggest, boldest booth to date and one you won’t want to miss.

 ARTIST FEATURE